Ibiza villas to rent

 Ibiza offers plenty of accommodation options to suit all budgets and type of holidaymaker.

 One of the most popular ways to holiday in Ibiza is with a private villa rental.
-Often groups of friends or family choose to rent a villa to enjoy more privacy, a lower cost per head, a private pool and more space.
+Often large groups of friends or family choose to rent a villa to enjoy more privacy, a lower cost per head, a private pool and more space.
 It’s very important to use a reputable villa rental agency when booking a villa in Ibiza.
 At Ibiza Summer Villas, we have a large range of private villas in Ibiza Town, Playa d’en Bossa, San Antonio and other parts of the island.
 We also have a reputable track record on TripAdvisor and welcome back many happy clients each season.
 Most villas in Ibiza require a minimum one-week stay, however we do have flexible options in our portfolio.

 If a hotel or apartment is more your style, there are many 2, 3, 4 and 5 star hotels and resorts in Ibiza, predominantly in the main towns of Ibiza Town (including Playa d’en Bossa), San Antonio and Santa Eulalia.
 There are also a large number of private apartment rentals on offer and again, we encourage holidaymakers to use reputable and verified agents or owners when booking these.